What is Haikko Manor ?

 A Transformative Experience

-In 1871, the Manor was purchased by General Sebastian von Etter who served under emperor Alexander II of Russia.
+In 1871, the Manor was purchased by General Sebastian von Etter who served under Emperor Alexander II of Russia.
 During this period, many important members of the Russian imperial family and Finnish culture visited Haikko.

 During the Russian revolution of 1917, Grand Duke Kiril Vladimirovits escaped to Finland with his wife and daughter.
 They gave birth to a son, Vladimir, who was christened at Haikko.
 Vladimir then became the head of the Romanov family that was spread all over the world.
 Vladimir eventually revisited Haikko in 1991.